 Not every Dormeo mattress, though, is an Octaspring.
 In recent years, the company has expanded its range to other types of construction.
 These include all-foam mattresses, which feature both latex and memory foam options, and are on the slimmer and cheaper side.
 Dormeo also offer pocket sprung mattresses, with multiple firmness options.

 - Looking for a bargain?
-Head to our guide to the best Black Friday mattress deals from a range of brands
+Head to our guide to the best cheap mattress deals from a range of brands

 What's different about Octaspring?

 Once upon a time, all mattresses were based on springs.
 Then memory foam was invented and provided a more consistent level of support across the sleeping body.
 Memory foam is particularly appreciated by many sufferers of back pain, because it moulds to the shape of your body, relieving pressure points and spreading the weight across your whole frame.